-We were using a shared Google sheets file for 2 years to plan budget details for this trip:
+We were using a shared Google Sheets file for 2 years to plan budget details for this trip:

 Transportation – Last summer, Pedja bought a car for us to use in Europe during this trip.
 Every year when we visit, we rent a car for 1-2 months.
-However, with him being there for 3 months last summer and us planning to be in Europe two summers in a row for total of 3-5 months, we decided that purchasing our own vehicle made more financial sense.
-This was made possible by our family members that took on a burden and risk of purchasing this vehicle in their name, storing it when we are not using it, taking care of it, etc. We don’t usually do this for our regular summer trips, we would rather rent a car and not worry about it during the rest of the year.
+However, with him being there for 3 months last summer and us planning to be in Europe two summers in a row for a total of 3-5 months, we decided that purchasing our vehicle made more financial sense.
+This was made possible by our family members who took on the burden and risk of purchasing this vehicle in their name, storing it when we are not using it, taking care of it, etc. We don’t usually do this for our regular summer trips; we would rather rent a car and not worry about it during the rest of the year.
 In this case, it made sense.
 We will sell this car at the end of our 18 months.

-Other fixed expenses – travel health insurance, telephone, homeschooling classes and subscriptions – 10%
+Other fixed expenses – travel health insurance, telephone, homeschooling classes, and subscriptions – 10%

-In summary, this is what we have planned as distribution of expenses for the next 18 months:
+In summary, this is what we have planned as the distribution of expenses for the next 18 months:

 Airline tickets: 20%